Moustikitos/python-epsg/docs/geodesy.md

 **Arguments**:

-- `name` _str_ - a valid filepath
+- `name` _str_ - a valid filepath.
 - `url` _str_ - map provider url containing `%(lon)f` and `%(lat)f`
-  format expression to be replaced by longitude and latitude found in GPS data
+  format expression to be replaced by longitude and latitude found in GPS data.
-- `**kwargs` _dict_ - key-value pairs to match entries in url according to python string formatting
+- `**kwargs` _dict_ - key-value pairs to match entries in url according to python string formatting.